-NepSort’s Guide For Canada Immigration which is prepared by the experienced Canadian immigration professional will help you to find all information regarding Canada Work Permit System regardless of the country where you are residing now.
+NepSort’s Guide For Canada Immigration, which the experienced Canadian immigration professional prepared, will help you find all information regarding Canada Work Permit System regardless of the country where you are residing now.

 It is issued based on a Labor Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).

 Types of Work Permits

 Usually, the government of Canada issues two types of work permit visas — open work permits and employer-specific work permits.

 As the name suggests, employer-specific work permits allow foreign workers to work in a specific employer in a particular position for a fixed period.

 You can apply for the open work permit if you meet at least one of the following mentioned criteria.